m1gwings/summaries/swe-2/cheatsheet.md

     width="500mm" />
 </p>

 **Deployment structures** captures the topology of a system's hardware.
-It is built as part of architectural specification.
+They are built as part of architectural specification.
 The purpose is: specify the distribution of components, and identify performance bottlenecks.
 Deployment structures are developed by architects, networking engineers, and system engineers.

 </div>